dansmith65/FileMaker-JSON-Functions/recursion_notes.md

 ```

-<a name="2">Saving the result to a variable prevents tail recursion and limits the maximum iterations to 10,000.</a>
+###### Saving the result to a variable prevents tail recursion and limits the maximum iterations to 10,000.

 ```
 /**